A picture of man with his head in his hands, looking distraught as he stares at his laptop screen.

 There have been a few posts that have been downright painful to write.
 After finishing my first draft, I’m convinced that what I’ve written is so bad that it’s unusable.
 But to date, that’s never been the case.
 I’ve always been able to save the first draft—though it may require extensive editing.

 On Tuesdays, I edit that first draft.
-I’ve had 24 hours away from my writing, so I can view my first draft with a somewhat fresh set of eyes.
+I’ve had 24 hours away from my writing so that I can view my first draft with a somewhat fresh set of eyes.
 Some of the ideas I wrote about in that first draft have been tumbling around in my subconscious for a day.
-Sometimes I’ll remember an important point I forgot to include.
+Sometimes, I’ll remember an important point I forgot to include.
 Or perhaps I’ll come up with a better example to demonstrate a point.

 It’s during this process that you can introduce other types of errors.
 While typing, I always add a single space after a period.
 But it’s easy for extra spaces to sneak in after periods when I’m editing.

-On Thursday, I run my blogs through Grammarly and the Hemingway App.
+On Thursday, I run my blogs through Grammarly and the Hemingway App (affiliate link).
 I decide which suggested edits I’d like to make and which to ignore.
 But this can introduce more errors—automatic edits aren’t always 100% accurate.
 I need to review any changes that either program makes to ensure I haven’t created a new mistake.

-Always proofread again after making edits, no matter how small
+Always proofread again after making edits, no matter how small, to avoid writing errors

 I proofread my writing after each editing session.
-I proofread it again after I import my blog post into WordPress.
+I proofread it again after I’ve imported my blog post into WordPress.
 As you can see from this post, errors in your writing can sneak in during every stage of the writing process.

-Some writers prefer not to correct mistakes as they write.
+Some writers prefer to avoid correcting mistakes as they write.
 They feel that doing so breaks their writing flow.
 And that’s a legitimate argument.
-In fact, a common brainstorming method referred to as freewriting involves writing as fast as you can, ignoring all errors.
+A common brainstorming method called “freewriting” involves writing as fast as possible.
+While writing, you purposefully ignore all errors.
 The goal is just to keep writing—no stopping.
 This can be a great way to get ideas to flow.

-But no matter your method of writing or when you decide to proofread during your writing process, hopefully, you can see the importance of proofreading.
-And maybe this post has highlighted a few ‘problem areas’ where mistakes can sneak into your writing.
+Your writing method or when you proofread during your writing process doesn’t matter.
+But hopefully, you can see the importance of proofreading.
+Maybe this post has highlighted “problem areas” where mistakes sneak into your writing.